-- Step 2: Line a cupcake pan with cupcake liners and divide batter by filling each one about ¾ full.
+- Step 2: Line cupcake pans with cupcake liners and divide batter by filling each one about ¾ full.
 Bake for 15 minutes.
 Remove from the oven and allow to cool completely on wire racks.

-- Step 3: In another medium bowl add the pudding mix to the whole milk.
+- Step 3: In another medium bowl (or a small bowl) add the pudding mix to the whole milk.